YBMadhu/chef-apache_tomcat/README.md

 ### Logrotate
 This cookbook depends on the [logrotate](https://supermarket.chef.io/cookbooks/logrotate) cookbook but will only install logrotate when using the `default` recipe.
-If you are using the `apache_tomcat` LWRP you'll need to install logrotate on your own.
+If you are using the `apache_tomcat_instance` LWRP you'll need to install logrotate on your own.

 ## Recipes

 ### default
-Installs and configures a single instance of tomcat based on node attributes.
+Installs and configures a single instance of Tomcat by including the `install` and `configure` recipes explained below.
+Also includes the `logrotate` default recipe to ensure logrotate is installed.

-This recipe uses the `apache_tomcat` and `apache_tomcat_instance` LWRPs.
-See the resource attributes listed below and attributes/default.rb for default settings.
+Tomcat is installed in `node['apache_tomcat']['install_path']` and becomes CATALINA_HOME.
+An instances is created in `node['apache_tomcat']['instance_path']` and becomes CATALINA_BASE.
+While not the default behaviour, these two attributes can be set to the same path if desired to install and run Tomcat from a single directory.

+### install
+Only installs Tomcat binaries, and uses the following node attributes.
+See `attributes/default.rb` for default values.

+* `node['apache_tomcat']['install_path']` - directory to install Tomcat binaries
+* `node['apache_tomcat']['mirror']` - url to apache Tomcat mirror
+* `node['apache_tomcat']['version']` - Tomcat version
+* `node['apache_tomcat']['checksum']` - sha256 checksum of downloaded tarball

+Use this recipe to create a CATALINA_HOME as the basis for single or multiple instance of Tomcat.

+### configure
+Configures a single Tomcat instance in `node['apache_tomcat']['instance_path']`.
+This recipe expects Tomcat to already be installed in `node['apache_tomcat']['install_path']`.

+This recipe uses the `apache_tomcat_instance` LWRP to configure Tomcat.
+Node attributes are exposed for most all of the LWRP's configurable attributes.
+See below for an explanation of the `apache_tomcat_instance` attributes and `attributes/instance.rb` for the default values used in this recipe.

+Use this recipe to configure Tomcat after installing with the `install` recipe, or to configure Tomcat installed by some other means (e.g. an application delivered with an embedded version of Tomcat).

 ## Resources / Providers

 ### apache_tomcat
 Install or remove Tomcat binaries.
+In typical applications this is used to create a CATALINA_HOME for one or more instances of Tomcat.

 #### Actions
 * `install` - Default action.
-Install tomcat binaries into `path`
+Install Tomcat binaries into `path`
-* `remove` - Uninstalls tomcat binaries from `path`
+* `remove` - Uninstalls Tomcat binaries from `path`

 #### Attributes
-* `path` - Directory to install tomcat binaries; default: name of resource block
+* `path` - Directory to install Tomcat binaries; default: name of resource block
-* `mirror` - url to apache tomcat mirror (defaults to node attribute)
+* `mirror` - url to apache Tomcat mirror (defaults to node attribute)
-* `version` - version of tomcat to download/install (defaults to node attribute)
+* `version` - version of Tomcat to download/install (defaults to node attribute)
 * `checksum` - sha256 checksum of downloaded tarball (defaults to node attribute)

 ### apache_tomcat_instance
-Install and/or configure an instance of tomcat.
+Install and/or configure an instance of Tomcat.
+In typical applications this is used to create one or more instances of Tomcat (CATALINA_BASE) after installing Tomcat with the `apache_tomcat` LWRP.

 #### Actions
 * `create` - Default action.
-Install and configure tomcat into `home`
+Install and configure Tomcat instance in `base`

 #### Attributes
-* `base` - required directory to create this tomcat instance; default: name of resource block (equiv. to CATALINA_BASE)
+* `base` - required directory to create this Tomcat instance; default: name of resource block (equiv. to CATALINA_BASE)
 * `home` - required path to existing apahe binaries (equiv. to CATALINA_HOME)
 * `service_name` - optional name of service (defaults to basename of `base`)
 * `enable_service` - whether to enable/start service; default: `true`
-* `user` - user running tomcat; default: `tomcat`
+* `user` - user running Tomcat; default: `tomcat`
-* `group` - primary group of tomcat user; default: `tomcat`
+* `group` - primary group of Tomcat user; default: `tomcat`
 * `webapps_mode` - optional permissions for webapps directory; default: `0775`
 * `enable_manager` - whether to enable manager webapp by copying from `home` to `base`; default: `false`
-* `log_dir` - optional directory for tomcat logs; must be absolute if specified
+* `log_dir` - optional directory for Tomcat logs; must be absolute if specified
 * `logrotate_frequency` - rotation frequency; default: `weekly`
 * `logrotate_count` - logrotate file count; default: `4`
 * `kill_delay` - seconds to wait before kill -9 on service stop/restart; default: 45 (integer)